mustakshif/Asri/README.md

 ## Theme Features

 * 📃 Top bar hidden, window drag area adjusted for maximum display space.
-  * 📌 Quickly access the top bar by hovering over the area with interactive icons on the left and right sides of the top of the window.
+  * ❗️ Quickly access the top bar by hovering over the area with icons on the left and right sides of the top of the window.
-  * 📌 Window drag area adjusted to **blank areas** of:
+  * ❗️ Window drag area adjusted to **blank areas** of:
     * **Tab bar (not toolbar/top bar)**
     * **Breadcrumb**
     * **Sidebar panel title and above**